intel/llvm/sycl/doc/SYCL_compiler_and_runtime_design.md

 the known kernels.
 Case 2 must be verified by the driver by checking for newly introduced kernels in the final link stage (step 3).

-The llvm-no-spirv-kernel tool was introduced to facilitate checking for case 2 in the driver.
+The llvm-no-spir-kernel tool was introduced to facilitate checking for case 2 in the driver.
 It detects if a module includes kernels and is invoked as follows:

-llvm-no-spirv-kernel host.bc
+llvm-no-spir-kernel host.bc

 It returns 0 if no kernels are present and 1 otherwise.